 “Buyer hereby acknowledges that it is the intent of the Seller to effect an IRC §1031 tax deferred exchange which will not delay the closing or cause additional expenses to the Buyer.
 The Seller’s rights under this agreement may be assigned to a Qualified Intermediary, named by Seller, for the purpose of completing such an exchange.
 Buyer agrees to cooperate with the Seller and the Qualified Intermediary in a manner necessary to complete the Exchange.”

-1031 Do’s and Don’ts
+1031 DOs and DON’Ts:

-DO advanced planning for the exchange.
+Advanced planning for the exchange.
 Talk to your accountant, attorney, broker, financial planner, lender and Qualified Intermediary prior to exchanging and possibly investing in a Delaware Statutory Trust (DST).

-DO NOT miss your identification and exchange deadlines.
+Miss your identification and exchange deadlines.
 Failure to identify within the 45 day identification period or failure to acquire replacement property within the 180 day exchange period will disqualify the entire exchange resulting in the sale of the downleg property being fully taxable.
 Reputable Intermediaries will not act on back- dated or late identifications.

 Receive only “like-kind” replacement property.